-- Discounts and Benefits – Save money on travel, car insurance, hotels, activities, mortgages, and other things with Union Plus for members and their families.
+Save money on child care, travel, car insurance, hotels, activities, mortgages, and more with special discounts for UFCW members and their families.

 As a member of the UFCW, you have the peace of mind of knowing your manager cannot force you into a one-on-one disciplinary meeting with them.
 All you have to do is request to your manager that your union representative or shop steward be present, and we can be there for you and make sure you aren’t bullied or treated unfairly.